 To control eczema, Judson advises investing in a humidifier, especially in your bedroom to help add moisture into the air.
 “If the rashes aren’t going away with gentle skincare, please see your board-certified dermatologist to have a complete evaluation and get prescription creams to treat your rashes,” she adds.

-I am finding myself fighting dandruff this fall: big flakes that look kind of like snowflakes are visible around my hairline.
+I am finding myself fighting dandruff this fall: Big flakes that look kind of like snowflakes are visible around my hairline.
 I am not alone in getting dandruff as the seasons shift.
 A lot of people think dandruff comes from having a dry scalp, but it is actually caused by having an oily scalp.
 Malassezia is a naturally-occurring yeast (aka fungus) found on human scalps.
 It does, however, love sebum, which is basically oil produced by the skin.
 When the air dries out, your scalp may actually produce more oil to compensate, thereby causing an uptick in dandruff.
-Excuse me while I go swan dive into a bottle of Head & Shoulders.

 “Many companies have great anti-dandruff shampoo.
 The ones with zinc pyrithione are best,” Nazarian says.
 “I don’t recommend the use of apple cider vinegar or kitchen hacks because of the reports of chemical burns when they are left on too long.
 It is always best to use products that are … made for the correct body area: The pH of your skin is less likely to be thrown off and you are less likely to irritate or damage your skin.”
 So you may want to skip the ACV, mayo, aloe hair mask (it is a thing) or at least consult with your dermatologist before using.